4GeeksAcademy/camila_fabbroni_exercise-instagram-post/README.md

 To make your post look like the sample, you will need to use a `Roboto-type` font from Google Fonts and icons from Font Awesome:

 - [https://fonts.google.com/](https://fonts.google.com/)
-- [https://fontawesome.com/](https://fontawesome.com/) ⚠️ Important: [import font-awesome from a CDN](https://www.bootstrapcdn.com/fontawesome/) instead of the main website (ask the teacher for details if you need them)
+- [https://fontawesome.com/](https://fontawesome.com/) ⚠️ Important: [import fontawesome from a CDN](https://www.bootstrapcdn.com/fontawesome/) instead of the main website (ask the teacher for details if you need them)

 ## What to do if you are stuck?